deep-entertainment/safehouse/design/Safe House - Game Design Document.md

 *JACOB* was a witness of another murder by *IGINO* killing an opposing drug dealer called Derek Cole eighteen years ago.
 He was found strangled while on witness protection.
 The death was called suicide, although it was staged by *CALVIN*.

 *CALVIN* weaves in the story of *JACOB* to scare *MARJORIE*, leaving scary notes and staging scary events.
+Jacob isn't actually seen in the game, but a picture of him could maybe inserted in a report *MARJORIE* finds online.

 * Age: 16